hypermedia-app/creta/docs/design.md

 ## API provenance

+> [!NOTE]
+> Running `talos put --resources` inject the `hydra:apiDocumentation` link automatically.
+Thus, it is usually not necessary to explicitly add it to the resources when using `talos` to bootsrtap the database.

 In order for the resources to correctly "appear" on the APIs surface, it may be necessary to explicitly annotate them as being part of it.
 This is done by adding a `hydra:apiDocumentation` to resources and strictly required in some cases:

 ```turtle